Updated June 22, 2020.

 Do you really need your phone, kindle, iPad, iPad mini, personal laptop, work laptop, DVD player, DSLR camera, etc., etc., etc.?
 How many different chargers do all of those electronics need?
 And so you have to pack how many power adapters?
 I’m not saying to travel like it’s 1899, but think minimally.
 One of the nice things about some of those products is that they talk to each other through the Cloud or other data storage entity.
 So you don’t need to bring them all!

 My whole business is online.
-Social media are the bane of my existance and yet the links from me to my readers (that’s you!).
+Social media are the bane of my existence and yet also the essential link from me to my readers (that’s you!).
 But I can literally do everything I need to do on my phone while traveling.
 Sure, bring your kindle along (instead of 50 physical books), but leave the rest at home.
+This little gadget is actually a minimalist’s dream come true!

 I said I would not be compromising good hygiene, and I still mean it!
 But here is a quick list of toiletries you can buy when you get there, ask for at the hotel, or simply go without: